VectorInstitute/vbll/docs/tutorials.rst

 Tutorials
 =========

-Explore this set of tutorials to get familiar with different vbll use cases.
+Explore this set of tutorials to get familiar with applications of VBLL to regression and classification use cases.

 .. toctree::
    :maxdepth: 1